vinisco/Rent-X/README.md

 ## Car Registration

--It must be possible to register a new car.
+- It must be possible to register a new car.

--It must not be possible to register a car with an existing license plate.
+- It must not be possible to register a car with an existing license plate.
--The car must be registered as available by default.
+- The car must be registered as available by default.
--The user responsible for the registration must be an administrator user.
+- The user responsible for the registration must be an administrator user.

 ## Car Listing